KinveyApps/PayItForward-Browser/README.md

 ## Architecture
 The Pay It Forward app is a single-page application.
 All HTML code is contained in `index.html`.

 jQuery and jQuery Mobile are used for handling the routes and displaying the appropriate pages.
-Also, a few other third party libraries are used to enhance the app.
-These resources are all contained in the `vendor` directory.
+[Mustache](http://mustache.github.io/) is used for templating.
+Third-party resources are contained in the `vendor` directory.

 The `scripts` directory contains application-specific files.
 These are:

 * `init.js` configures jQuery and jQuery Mobile.
-* `app.js` initializes Kinvey’s JavaScript library for use in your app.
-In addition, the application domain is specified.
-* `ui.js` connects the application domain with the user interface.
-Most of this file consists of event handlers which are executed when a page is requested.
+* `app.js` translates user interaction to storing data on Kinvey.
+Most of this file consists of event handlers which are executed when a particular page is requested.

 ## License